Prestolite Electric

-1921 Presto Lite car battery ad from Canada.
+1921 Prest-O-Lite car battery ad from Canada.

 Prestolite Electric Incorporated is a global manufacturer and supplier of alternators, starters, electrical equipment, and services to the transportation, industrial, military, marine, agricultural and construction industries.
 The company sells its products to United States defense agencies, OEMs, and aftermarket suppliers under the Indiel, Leece-Neville, and Prestolite Electric brand names.
 The company operates production and engineering facilities in China, Europe and the United States.
 Prestolite Electric is privately owned by Broad Ocean Motors.